 - Analyze other plans in place to recommend distinct outcomes that are beneficial to ratepayers and add value to the community through green infrastructure.
 It’s critical to consider the cost to ratepayers so that they are not paying twice for the same solution.

 "We are looking for a holistic approach to address Pittsburgh’s stormwater challenges,” stated Will Pickering, PWSA’s Executive Director.
-“Establishing a stormwater master plan will direct our energy and resources towards the most effective solutions for our ratepayers.
+“Establishing a stormwater strategic plan will direct our energy and resources towards the most effective solutions for our ratepayers.
 We are looking forward to partnering with a visionary firm to guide us through this complex issue.”

 “Pittsburgh needs a comprehensive plan to address stormwater,” said Paul Leger, PWSA board chair.
 “Residents are all too familiar with the destruction it causes, and we can no longer allow it to damage property and risk lives.
 As solutions are identified, we must be very clear about the benefits and limitations ratepayers can expect.”